Why the 1990s Was the Best Time to Be Irish – Ireland’s Golden Decade

 Introduction – A Changing Country

 I've been more than a little nostalgic of late due to all the current bad press in our country and indeed the rest of the world.
 I began thinking about my younger years and all the goings on of the past and how different life was 'back in the day'.
-After a bit of mental gymnastics looking over the last few decades, I keep coming back to the same conclusion: the 1990s was the last time Ireland truly felt alive.
+After a bit of mental gymnastics looking over the last few decades, I keep coming back to the same conclusion: the 1990s was Ireland's golden decade and the last time Ireland truly felt alive, in my opinion.

 It was a decade where things shifted almost overnight, from a country literally scraping by in the 1980s to one suddenly full of work, money, energy and hope for the future.
 You could feel it everywhere, in the streets, in the pubs, even in the way people carried themselves.
 For the first time in living memory, Ireland felt like it was on the up.

-I came out of school in the mid-nineties at just the right time and was thrust into the great world of the working and earning adult.
-Money, status as a working individual and a great hope for a decent future was all within my grasp.
-The opportunities seemed endless and there was no way but up!
+I came out of school in the mid-nineties at just the right time and was thrust straight into the world of work.
+Money, status as a working individual and hope for a decent future suddenly felt within reach.
+The opportunities seemed endless and it felt like there was nowhere to go but up.

-Thinking back on the 1990s makes me compare it with other parts of Irish identity that have been badly handled — like how our own language has been taught.
+Thinking back on the 1990s also makes me reflect on other parts of Irish identity that have been badly handled over the years – particularly how our own language has been taught.
 I wrote about that in more detail in my post Learning Irish the Wrong Way Leaves All Irish People Embarrassed.

 Irish flag with vintage 1990s memorabilia in the background, symbolising Ireland’s golden decade.